vince340/Anime-Focus-V2/README.md

 </p>
 </p>
 <p align="center">
-    <a href="https://animetrix.fun">AnimeTrix</a> is an open-source anime streaming service that uses <a href="https://github.com/itzzzme/anime-api">custom</a> API, built using ReactJS with javascript and Tailwind CSS.
+    <a href="https://anime-focus-v2.vercel.app/">Anime Focus (AF)</a> is an open-source anime streaming service that uses <a href="https://github.com/itzzzme/anime-api">custom</a> API, built using ReactJS with javascript and Tailwind CSS.
 It lets you easily find any anime with intuitive search & suggestion feature and stream without any ads.
  </p>

 <details>